rosalindfranklininstitute/rsecon25-intro-to-kubernetes/slides.md

               path: "style.css"
 ```

 This creates a volume called `style-env` and mounts it as a volume.
 This volume has the `style.css` file mounted on the path the application expects.

 ---
 # Lesson 3: Updating with ConfigMaps
-To see the mainfest of the original ConfigMap (before our edits) you can scroll down to line 73 in `manifests.yml`:
+To see the manifest of the original ConfigMap (before our edits) you can scroll down to line 73 in `manifests.yml`:

 ```
 apiVersion: v1